 A knowledge center is a second-level container in Appian Document Management (below Communities).
 All folders and files are stored in knowledge centers.
 By creating knowledge centers and granting access to other users, you can share files and collaborate on them, either within a process, or through a portal page.

-The Create KC smart service node allows you to create a knowledge center and configure the User Permission Levels from a process.
+The Create KC smart service node allows you to create a knowledge center and configure its security from a process.

 Category: Document Management

 Assignment Options: Attended/Unattended

 This section contains tab configuration details specific to this smart service.
 For more information about common configurations see the Process Node Properties page.

 This tab displays all the Node Inputs and Node Outputs for the Service Node.
 You can add additional inputs and outputs, if needed.
 The default inputs are: